 - 15.8.1.a.1 It is the responsibility of Forensic Services to provide support to law enforcement agencies, prosecutors, and public defenders.
 In order to provide the timely service, it is important to limit the services to situations that will resolve criminal cases or will support administrative license suspension (ALS).
-Deviation from these criteria shall have the approval of the Laboratory System Director. - 15.8.1.a.2 Forensic Services shall accept evidence from law enforcement agencies (city, county, state, or federal), other governmental investigative units, prosecuting attorneys, public defenders, or other entities by court order.
+Deviation from these criteria shall have the approval of the Major/Manager. - 15.8.1.a.2 Forensic Services shall accept evidence from law enforcement agencies (city, county, state, or federal), other governmental investigative units, prosecuting attorneys, public defenders, or other entities by court order.
 No work shall be done for private defense attorneys or the private sector in general. - 15.8.1.a.3 Idaho School Districts shall be allowed to submit non-random juvenile drug tests (NJDT) samples only, in compliance with District policy as prescribed by Idaho Code 33-210.
 Idaho School Districts submitting NJDT samples shall do so through one individual per district or building in accordance with Forensic Services procedures for evidence handling and submission. - 15.8.1.a.4 Evidence shall be accepted for analysis only if it shall assist in the identification of suspects, resolution of criminal charges against an individual, or establish whether a crime took place.
-Curiosity cases shall not be accepted.
+Curiosity cases shall not be accepted. - 15.8.1.a.5 Generally, a forensic evidence specialist should receive evidence.
+Evidence may be submitted via the ILIMS pre-log feature.
+Evidence submissions will only be documented on a paper submission form with an extenuating circumstance, and the reason will be documented in ILIMS.
+"Accident victim samples"(AV) are not required to be pre-logged or have a paper submission form.
+AV samples have a form in the kit that accompanies the sample.